jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/advpipeline/index.md

 ---
 ## Summary

 And there you have it: a fully configured pipline that incorporates building, deployment to multiple spaces and regions using scripts and environment variables, and automated testing.
 Click **Run Stage** on the Build stage to see it in action.
 From now on, new changes pushed to the project repository will trigger the automated build, test, and deploy process again.
-You can also disable automation in a pipeline if you like in a stage's options.
+If you want, you can also disable automation in a pipeline in a stage's configuration menu.

-[1]:
 [2]: https://hub.jazz.net/project/idsorg/DeliveryPipeline-CFSample
 [30]: https://hub.jazz.net/register
 [32]: https://apps.admin.ibmcloud.com/manage/trial/bluemix.html